CubicMelon/terumisc/README.md

 **The items outside of that folder are development files and are *not needed* to use the mod.
 They can be deleted after moving the "terumisc" folder out.**

 ## Mod Dependencies
-This mod depends on:
+This mod requires and depends on:
 * default
+* dye
+* flowers
+* walls

+Optional dependencies:
+* trunks
+* doors

-# Overview/Tutorial
+# Overview

 * Adds charcoal, an alternative to coal.
 (Cook a tree block to create)
+    * Adds Charcoal Block, which can also be burned.
-* Adds recipies to turn mushrooms and plants into dye.
+* Adds recipies to turn mushrooms and plants into dyes.
+* Adds a recipe for creating mossy cobblestone (cobblestone + moss).
-* Adds various additional wall types.
+* Adds various additional wall types:
+    * Stone & Stone Brick
+    * Brick
+    * Sandstone & Sandstone Brick
+    * Desert Stone & Stone Brick
+    * Desert Sandstone & Sandstone Brick
+    * Silver Sandstone & Sandstone Brick
+* Adds new nodes made with Minetest Ice by "Ice Brick" material (3 standard Ice nodes in a column)
+    * Ice Cube (hollow square of Ice Bricks)
+    * Ice Brick Block (2x2 square of Ice Bricks)
+    * Ice Door (door shape with Ice Bricks)
+* Adds decorative lamps that can be created from various nodes (* indicates node added by this mod):
+    * Ice
+    * Stone & Stone Brick
+    * Cobblestone & Mossy Cobblestone
+    * Brick
+    * Sandstone Brick
+    * Desert Sandstone Brick
+    * Silver Sandstone Brick
+    * Ice Brick Block*
+    * Ice Cube*